puneetchopra2022/Terraform/README.md

 #terraform plan   - Command to review the Update in resources, The terraform plan command evaluates a Terraform configuration to determine the desired state of all the resources it declares, then compares that desired state to the real infrastructure objects being managed with the current
   working directory and workspace.

-#terraform apply   - command to apply changes to resources on Cloud
+#terraform apply  or  #terraform apply -auto-arrpve  - command to apply changes to resources on Cloud

 #terraform destroy  - command to delete all resources created by terraform file

 #terraform destroy -target=<resourcestype.Local resource name>  - i.e if we say Aws instance need deletion #terraform destroy -target aws_instance.myec2

 **Terraform Statefile (terraform.tfstate)**  -it maps real-world resources to the existing configuration file, terraform state file also provides information related to the service created.
 Terraform the Desired state to the Current state: Terraform primary function is to create, modify and destroy infrastructure resources to match the desired state described in a current terraform configuration.
 The current state is the actual state of resources that are currently deployed.
 Terraform tries to ensure that the deployed infrastructure is based on the desired state, if the difference between the two terraform plan presents a description of changes necessary to achieve the desired state.
 Its important to check as terraform only make desired state to that of the current state only to that parameter which is defined in .tf configuration file, not to that other parameters